ChrisP223/MPU-Gyroscope/README.md

 # MPU6050 Real-Time IMU Sensor Fusion
 This project implements a live orientation estimator using an MPU6050 IMU on an Arduino Uno.
 Raw accelerometer and gyroscope data are processed using a **complementary filter** to estimate roll, pitch, and yaw.
 A Python tool logs the data and a 3D visualizer replays it with a comparison of raw vs. filtered signals.

 ## Features
-- Complementary filter sensor fusion (α=0.95 gyro, α=0.05 accel)
+- Complementary filter sensor fusion (α=0.98 gyro, α=0.02 accel)
-- Gyroscope auto calibration on startup
+- Manual gyro Z bias calibration on startup (500 samples)
 - Raw vs. filtered angle output for comparison
 - Serial output in CSV format
-- 3D visualizer
+- 3D visualizer with frame-skip playback
 - 2D **live** plots comparing raw and filtered roll/pitch/yaw

 ## Hardware
 - Arduino Uno
 - MPU6050 sensor module
 - Jumper wires
-- Mini Breadboard(optional)
+- Mini Breadboard (optional)

 ## Libraries
 ### Arduino